Safeeq-Fazil/TSA_EXP9/README.md

-# EX.NO.09        A project on Time series analysis on weather forecasting using ARIMA model
+# EX.NO.09        A Project for forecasting using ARIMA model in Python
+Completion requirements
+Opened: Tuesday, 16 April 2024, 12:00 AM
 ### Date:

 ### AIM: